djordjejankovic10/community-bloom-portal/priority-2-content-creation-basics.md

   - Clear header indicating "Create Post"
   - Text input field with appropriate placeholder text
   - Channel/circle selector to choose where to post (if posting from circle feed, then this is hidden)
+    - selecting a circle is required, throw an error in a dialogue if no circle is selected
+      - "Error posting.
+Please select a circle to post in."
   - Post button (disabled until text entered)
   - Close/cancel button to exit composer
 - Text input supports: